89luca89/terrible/README.md

             ansible_connection: local
 ```

-This assumes that the `terraform_node` is the **same** host that is launching the ansible run.
+This scenario assumes that the `terraform_node` is the same host that is running the Ansible playbook.
-This case will tell terraform to connect to QEMU/KVM using the uri `qemu:///system`
+This case will ask Terraform to connect to QEMU/KVM using the uri `qemu:///system`.

-Visualization:

 ![local-all](./pics/local-all.png)

+---

-If you want to target a remote QEMU/KVM server, you have to declare it:
+If you want to use a remote QEMU/KVM server instead, you can do this as follow:

 ```yaml
     hypervisor_1: